Skip to content

 Temple Bar, Dublin

-Temple Bar is cool and quirky, a place where you can enjoy live traditional Irish music, nearly all year round and with an electric atmosphere that’s truly like no other else.
-On days like St.Patricks Day, the place is filled with people singing, dancing and drinking and having lots of fun.
+Temple Bar is cool and quirky.
+It is where you can enjoy traditional Irish music live nearly all year round, with an electric atmosphere like no other.
+On days like St. Patrick’s Day, the place is filled with people singing, dancing, drinking, and having lots of fun.

-It’s a great traditional Irish pub where you’ll be given a genuinely warm welcome that comes with a friendly service.
+It’s a great traditional Irish pub where you’ll be given a genuinely warm welcome that comes with friendly service.

 O’Connells Bar, Galway

-McHughs Bar, Belast
+McHughs Bar, Belfast

 What’s the best pub in Ireland that you have visited?
 We would love to hear from you in the comments below.